Recognizes a wide variety of foods

 Inexperienced cooks will love that it reduces cooking failures, and experienced cooks will love passing off basic tasks to the oven.

 Inside, there is a single oven rack that can be placed in three different positions, a removable crumb tray on the bottom, two convection fans in back for air circulation, and a jack for the included probe thermometer.
 The standard package also includes a baking/roasting tray with a rack.
 The tray is super nonstick, so it’s great for baking everything from bread to cookies, for roasting vegetables, and for reheating foods.
 There are two lights in the roof of the oven on either side of the camera that illuminate the interior brightly, so you can see what’s cooking.

 Performance: Smart, efficient, and easy to use

 This oven is scary smart.
 A camera in the roof of the cooking chamber, combined with recognition software, means this oven can tell the difference between a steak or chicken, and it has programs to cook them.
-Even more impressive, it can count, so it knew when we heated two tortillas instead of one.
+Even more impressive, it can count, so it knew when I toasted two tortillas instead of one.
 While heating a tortilla isn’t a major undertaking, it’s one of the things I love about the oven.
 It heats tortillas perfectly, so they’re warm, pliable, and ready to be used.

-Every day, as we tried new things, the oven surprised us with its ability to figure out what we were cooking.
-It recognized a whole frozen pizza that we needed to cook, and it recognized slices of pizza to reheat, even though we cut them in squares rather than wedges.
+Every day, as I tried new things during testing, the oven surprised me with its ability to figure out what I was cooking.
+It recognized a whole frozen pizza that I needed to cook, and it recognized slices of pizza to reheat, even though I cut them in squares rather than wedges.
 It recognized the difference between bagels, English muffins, and hamburger buns.
 It even recognized a peculiarly shaped slice of sourdough for toasting.